FalseGenius/foundry-puppyraffle-audit/audit-data/findings.md

 **Recommended Mitigation:** You can go for one of the following counter measures,

 1. Follow the CEI (Cases, Effects, Interactions) pattern.
 For the  `PuppyRaffle::refund()`, cover the checks first.
 Set the states after that.
 Make external calls at the end.
+So have `PuppyRaffle::refund()` update  `players` array before making the external call.
 ```diff

     function refund(uint256 playerIndex) public {